 Compatibility criteria for all technology implementations are embodied in the Compatibility Rules that apply to a specified technology.
-The Jakarta EE 9.1 Platform TCK tests for adherence to these Rules as described in Chapter 2, "Procedure for Jakarta Platform, Enterprise Edition 9.1 Certification," for Jakarta EE 9.1 and Chapter 3, "Procedure for Jakarta Platform, Enterprise Edition 9.1 Web Profile Certification," for Jakarta EE 9.1 Web Profile.
+The Jakarta EE 10 Platform TCK tests for adherence to these Rules as described in link:rules.html#GBFSN[Chapter 2, "Procedure for Jakarta Platform, Enterprise Edition 10 Certification,"] for Jakarta EE 10 and link:rules-wp.html#GJJPZ[Chapter 3, "Procedure for Jakarta Platform, Enterprise Edition 10 Web Profile Certification,"] for Jakarta EE 10 Web Profile.